dasanc/MQL4-Table/README.md

 3. Alternativate Color scheme: (under-testing)

 Public method description

-		//default constructor
+void	Table(long id, int subwin, string name);  	//default constructor
-void		Table(long id, int subwin, string name);    //id:     the id of the chart, ChartID(), which the table will show
+	//id:     the id of the chart, ChartID(), which the table will show
 	//subwin: the indicator window which the table will show, should >=0
-	                                                    //name:   unique name of the table, you can show more than one table in
-	                                                    // 	      the chart by using different names
+	//name:   unique name of the table, you can show more than one table in the chart by using different names

 		//default initializer
 		void 		Create( int x=0, int y=0,   //table top-left coner co-ordinates with default values of (0,0) int w=0, int h=0,           //table width & height; default value 0 means use whole subwin size